To Parents of High School Seniors, What I See as a Teacher Every Year

 Every year, I deal with senioritis, as it usually strikes right around March 1, and I hear from you.
 You tell me to have them toe the line, and you support me as I push to get them to graduation.
 Sometimes, they dislike me for it, as I know they’ve maybe disliked you on this journey.
 But, in the end, even if it takes them years to admit it, I often hear from the ones who gave me a hard time, and mostly, they say thanks.
 Just like your child will one day thank you, even if they don’t now.

 Every year, I speak to parents who have tears in their eyes as they ponder the impending day when they send their child off into the world, and my eyes reflect their tears because you know what?
-I’m thinking of that little boy at home with gray eyes, the one I’m about to send off to kindergarten.
+I’m thinking of my son, making his way through Middle School, and my daughter who is in Kindergarten.

 And, every year, I see my small children in the eyes of your older ones and myself in your eyes.
 I realize that before too long, it will be me in your shoes, sending my firstborn or baby out into the real world — whatever that might be.